Roman Colleges: Collegio Scozzese

 The Scottish College in Rome (Pontificio Collegio Scozzese) was established in 1600 by Clement VIII for the education of Scottish priests for the preservation of Catholicism in Scotland.
 It was assigned the revenues of the old Scots hospice, which were increased by the munificence of the pope and other benefactors.
-In 1604 the college was transferred to the via Quattro Fontane and in 1649 the Countess of Huntley constructed a church dedicated to Saint Andrew and Saint Margaret, Queen of Scotland.
+In 1604 the college was transferred to the via Quattro Fontane and in 1649 the Countess of Huntly constructed a church dedicated to Saint Andrew and Saint Margaret, Queen of Scotland.
 From 1615 until 1773 it was under the direction of the Jesuits.
 The students, numbering about 20, are supported partly by the revenues of the college and partly by the Scottish bishops and by their own money.
 They attend the Gregorian University and have a villa at Marino.
 Since 1964, the Scottish College building has been situated on the Via Cassia leaving the former site of Via Quattro Fontane for a purpose-built building on the outskirts of the city.